databendlabs/databend/website/blog/2023-07-16-databend-weekly-102.md

 ) ... bloom_index_columns='columnName1[, ...]'.
 ```

-To create or modify bloom index for a existing table:
+To create or modify bloom indexes for an existing table:

-<small><i>The existing Bloom index options will be replaced by the new options, it does not create Bloom filters for existing data.</i></small>
+<small><i>After modifying the Bloom index options, Databend will not create indexes for existing data.
+The changes will only affect the subsequent data.</i></small>

 ```SQL
 ALTER TABLE <db.table_name> SET OPTIONS(bloom_index_columns='columnName1[, ...]');
 ```

-To disable the bloom index:
+To disable the bloom indexing:

 ```SQL
 ALTER TABLE <db.table_name> SET OPTIONS(bloom_index_columns='');